The Canary Release

 }

 Great!
-Remember to initialize the Overlay
+Remember to initialize the Overlay containers and the other goodies.

 Here is the gist so far: https://gist.github.com/fang0rnz/8fb80be49046b74cd1c3fb78efd66986